What is technical document translation?

 - Have an in-depth understanding of the intricate subject matter and preferably have worked in the industry

-- Use the preferred style and vocabulary of the company
+- Understand the preferred terminology and vocabulary of the company

 - Be an expert in the culture of the target language